line/line-bot-sdk-nodejs/docs/guide/typescript.md

   channelAccessToken: "", // typo Token
 }

-const c = LineBotClient.create(config) // will throw a compile error
+const c = LineBotClient.fromChannelAccessToken(config) // will throw a compile error
 ```

 Also, when building a complex message object, you can make use of types for